South Dakota Counseling License Requirements

 What counseling fields have the most annual openings?

-The number of annual openings ranges depending on the counseling fields according to data from the Bureau of Labor Statistics.
-Education, guidance, school, and vocational counselors should have the most annual openings (100 including replacement jobs) through 2026, followed by substance abuse and behavioral disorder counselors (70).6 Mental health counselors and rehabilitation counselors are projected to have 60 annual openings each during this period and marriage and family therapists will have 20 annual openings.6
+The number of annual openings ranges depending on the counseling field, according to data from Projections Central.
+Substance abuse, behavioral disorder, and mental health counselors should have the highest number of average annual openings (160 including replacement jobs) through 2030, followed by educational, guidance, school, and vocational counselors (80).6 Rehabilitation counselors are projected to have 40 average annual openings during this period and marriage and family therapists are projected to have an average of 10 average annual openings.6